 Specific types of court documents may also be searched separately on these legal research services, as well as other online resources.
 The remainder of this guide outlines sources and strategies for locating these materials.

 A case’s docket (or docket sheet) is the formal record maintained by the court which lists all of the proceedings and filings in a particular case, outlined with brief descriptions and organized in reverse chronological order.
 Think of the docket as the "table of contents" to all of the materials associated with a particular case.
 The case's docket sheet can help a researcher pinpoint exactly what documents exist for a particular case and when each was filed with the court.

 1. Federal Courts

-The major electronic source for federal docket information is PACER, or Public Access to Court Electronic Records.
-PACER provides docket information from U.S. District, Appeals, and Bankruptcy courts, generally from 1996-present, with many of the documents listed in the docket available full-text in PDF.
+The major electronic source for federal docket information is PACER, which provides docket information from U.S. District, Appeals, and Bankruptcy courts, generally from 1996-present, with many of the documents listed in the docket available full-text in PDF.